 From September 2018 every pupil from Northiam Primary school will participate in a forest school programme of 6 weeks minimum during the academic year.

-For every pupil at Northiam Primary School to participate in a forest school programme of 6 weeks minimum during the academic year.
+We promise that every pupil at Northiam C of E Primary School will participate in the Forest School programme of a minimum of 6 weeks throughout the academic year.

 What is Forest School?